rossmc/light-parallax-scroll/README.md

 It simply scrolls elements at different speeds/direction in relation to the rest of the DOM.
 Four parallax effects have been defined in the script but more can easily be added as you need them.

+Have a look at the demo [here](http://rossmchugh.com/demos/light-parallax-scroll/ "Light Parallax Scroll").

 Check out [this](https://medium.com/@dhg/parallax-done-right-82ced812e61c "Parallax Done Right") useful blog post with lots of good tips on parallax animations.

 You may also wish to **add smooth scrolling** to your site to give it a nicer effect, I followed [this method](http://bassta.bg/2013/05/smooth-page-scrolling-with-tweenmax/ "Smooth page scrolling with TweenMax").